 I am interested in this data at various levels.
 It poses interesting questions in terms of theoretical graph analysis.
-The data is used to look at the performance of researchers or research units such as Universities.
+The data is used to look at the performance of individual researchers or to evaluate whole units such as Universities.
 Trying to improve these methods is an interesting theoretical problem with immediate practical and commercial applications.
 So any new ideas can be tested and then applied in the real world.
 This data can be seen as the best documented footprint of innovation processes in the human society so there are broad and fascinating social science questions which might be studied.

 - Poster entitled Temporal Evolution Of Universal Performance Indicators For Academic Publication presented at ECCS 2012, Brussels, 4th September 2012.
 This is based on work with N.Hopkins and B.Kaube which appeared as the paper: Universality of Performance Indicators based on Citation and Reference Counts [Scientometrics, 2012, arxiv:1110.3271].
 This looks at data from a single institute and from the arXiv electronic repository and finds a log normal shape to the citations to papers published under the same field (defined in different ways) and in the same time span (usually one calendar year), provided one normalises with respect to the average number of citations in each group of papers.